 - 1. Choose whether to linearize your digital press. - If you are linearizing your press another way (for example through good dot gain curves in your RIP), select No to skip the linearization and go directly to the Set Total Ink Limit step. - If not, select Yes to print and measure a linearization chart as explained below. - 2.
-The wizard displays the chart that will be printed.
-This chart contains a set of patches of different percentages (between 0% and 100%), for all output inks of your press.
+If you are using an inline spectrophotometer, click the Print and Measure Test Chart button to print the chart and launch the automatic measurement with your inline spectrophotometer.